jbrennan/SmolHTML/Smol/index.md

 	}
 ```

 We start with some properties around accessing the tokens.
 We store a list of all tokens and access them by an index, which is our current parsing location.
 Instead of storing a single index, we instead have a stack of indexes, with the *current* index being the top of this index stack.
-We'll look into this more below, but it allows us more flexibility as we're parsing.
+We'll look into this more below, but it allows us to move forward *and backward* through the list of tokens as we're parsing.

 ```
 	private func advance(when predicate: (Token) -> Bool, skipWhitespaceTokens: Bool = true) -> Bool {